cs217/final-project-skeleton/README.md

   Describe the tradeoffs involved, especially those which change significantly between CPU/GPU and FPGAs.
 Many of the techniques described in [EE364B Lectures](http://web.stanford.edu/class/ee364b/lectures.html) or CME302 would be appropriate for exploration.
-  The primary motivation for these is for machine learning, so a motivation for the particular technique is necessary, along with a demonstration of it being applied.
+  The primary motivation for these is for machine learning, so a motivation for the particular technique is necessary, along with a demonstration of it being applied (for the final report).
   3. Low-precision computing / cheaper approximations.
 This might involve replacing training-time SELUs with RELUs for inference, or sigmoids with piecewise linear functions.
 Existing nets could be modified to use FixedPoint